What is MasterMover ‘MultiLink’ Technology?

 Our engineers developed and patented a system that allows a single operator to control a ‘network’ of machines – and we call this ‘MultiLink’.

 MultiLink was designed to make the movement of larger loads safer and simpler.
-Our machines regularly move equipment ranging in weight up to one hundred tonnes and beyond, which demands precision and care.
-By investing in the right equipment, our customers minimise the risk of high-value damage caused by sub-standard or inappropriate equipment or movement processes.
+Our machines regularly move equipment ranging in weight up to one hundred tons and beyond, which demands precision and care.
+By investing in the right equipment, our customers minimize the risk of high-value damage caused by sub-standard or inappropriate equipment or movement processes.

-MultiLink allows our machines to manoeuvre in a very specialised way, allowing operators the ability to handle loads safely – whether that be via rotation, sideways or more traditional forwards/backwards/steering direction.
+MultiLink allows our machines to maneuver in a very specialized way, allowing operators the ability to handle loads safely – whether that be via rotation, sideways or more traditional forwards/backwards/steering direction.

 MultiLink in Action